It’s all well and good, spending hundreds (or thousands) of pounds, attracting candidates to apply for your job vacancy.

 Think about it: If every single member of your team were ultra-competitive and constantly striving for new opportunities, you’d end up with a highly intense and competitive environment, without enough progression to go around!

-If you want an ambitious linchpin for your business, then look out for positive answers that show real commitment to growth and progression.
+Perhaps you want an ambitious linchpin for your business, then look out for positive answers that show real commitment to growth and progression.

-If you want a more laid back candidate, look for uncompetitive answers that show a willingness to settle down into a role.
+Or if you want a more laid back candidate, look for uncompetitive answers that show a willingness to settle down into a role.

 You will need to watch out for candidates who state their desire to be in your position are clearly very confident (if not arrogant) and are exhibiting a dominance that could cause trouble in the future.